smcgee31/react-take-home/README.md

 - **Explore the Github GraphQL API**: If you're new to the Github GraphQL API, you may consider spending a few minutes exploring the public schema to get an idea of what data is available.
 See [Github GraphQL Explorer](https://docs.github.com/en/graphql/overview/explorer).

 ## Problem

+You've got access to a lot of Github data.
+There's a placeholder component at [./src/containers/magic](./src/containers/magic) where you're free to build whatever you'd like, leveraging GraphQL Queries and/or Mutations on the Github GraphQL API.

+Some examples:

+- Search
+- Analyzer
+- Vulnerability Checker

+Here are some ground rules:

+- [ ] must have at least one query
+- [ ] don't spend any longer than 4 hours
+- [ ] use whatever UI or styling approaches you're comfortable with.
+This repo has been setup with `scss` and tailwindcss